Fermilab: Wildlife

 In 1967, Wilson brought five American bison to the site, a bull and four cows, and an additional 21 were provided by the Illinois Department of Conservation.
 Some fearful locals believed at first that the bison were introduced in order to serve as an alarm if and when radiation at the laboratory reached dangerous levels, but they were assured by Fermilab that this claim had no merit.
 Today, the Fermilab bison herd is a popular attraction that draws many visitors and the grounds are also a sanctuary for other local wildlife populations.
 A Christmas Bird Count has occurred at the lab every year since 1976.

 Working with the Forest Preserve District of DuPage County, Fermilab has introduced barn owls to selected structures around the grounds.

 Tritium on site

 During running, particle beams produce tritium, an isotope of hydrogen consisting of a proton and two neutrons that is weakly radioactive with a half-life of 12.3 years.
-This can bind with oxygen to form water.
-Tritium levels measured on site are very low compared to federal health and environmental standards.
-Fermilab monitors tritium leaving the site in surface and sewer water, and provides a useful FAQ sheet for those who want to learn more.
+This can bind with oxygen to form tritiated water.
+Tritium levels measured on site are low compared to federal health and environmental standards.
+Fermilab monitors tritium leaving the site in surface and sewer water, and provides an FAQ sheet for those who want to learn more.

+At an informational meeting for potential bidders for the management contract, held on March 1, 2023, the presentation slides indicated that although the rate of tritium leaving site is below the required standards, there is sufficient tritium contamination on site to represent a "challenge".
+In particular, tritium produced in the NuMI beamline that sends neutrinos to experiments in Minnesota has been pumped into the industrial water cooling system that is used for equipment across the Fermilab campus.
+As a result, it is concluded that now "tritium contamination is largely throughout the research complex."